antonbabenko/terraform-best-practices/README.md

 Date: 1.6.2018
 ```

-### STATUS: Requires proof-reading, corrections, additions, not ready for public yet :)
+### STATUS: Requires proof-reading, corrections, additions, not ready for public yet.

 ## Terms of content